In Depth Baby Product Reviews Led by a Pediatrician

 • Risk of a chest injury (G clip score)

 Analysis of child auto crash injuries shows that head and chest injuries present the two highest risks for serious or fatal injury.
 So, we look at sensor data from these locations.
-The crash test data for HIC scores under the federal guidelines requires a result below the NHTSA maximum of 1000 HIC results and 60 for the chest clip results.
+The crash test data for HIC scores under the federal guidelines require results below the NHTSA maximum of 1000 for HIC and 60 for the chest clip.
 Because our test is more stressful than the NHTSA test, we expect to see values outside this limit, and the seat would still be considered safe.
 We focused on examining how large a margin of protection each product offers below the federal maximum sensor scores.
-Those seats with lower results (lower is better) from the dummy's sensors received better crash test analysis scores.
-Those with better than average results for the group we considered as providing an additional margin of protection.
+Those seats with lower results (lower is better) from the dummy's sensors received higher crash-test analysis scores.
+Those with better-than-average results for the group we considered provided an additional margin of protection.

 We do not use crash test results from other sources, such as Consumer Reports, as we cannot access their testing methods or results.
-There would be no effective way to use their results in an apples-to-apples comparison, so they would be relatively useless.
-All crash test analyses are completed using test results from the crash tests we independently pay for from MGA.
+There would be no practical way to use their results in an apples-to-apples comparison, so they would be relatively useless to us.
+All crash test analyses are completed using test results from the crash tests we independently pay for at the MGA Research facility.

 Additional Crash Safety Features

-Some of the car seats in this review have other features that can potentially impact their overall safety.
-In general, we didn't factor these features or claims in our analysis as there is little to no real-world or test data available to support or analyze the claims or features.
-While you might be intrigued by a product that brags about side impact protection (SIP) or an anti-rebound bar, we recommend that you avoid choosing based solely on these features or claims and focus more on the crash test analysis scores.
-Substantial information about the efficacy of these claims is surprisingly lacking.
-Also, there are no agreed-upon definitions for most of the terms batted about in the safety seat industry, nor are there universally accepted tests to investigate any claims and features.
-We feel it is wiser to stick to the crash test data analysis when comparing potential safety instead of buying into an unsupported or unexplained claim.
+Some of the car seats in this review have features that could affect their overall safety.
+We didn't factor these features or claims into our analysis, as little to no real-world test data is available to support or analyze the claims related to these features.
+While you might be intrigued by a product that brags about side impact protection (SIP) or an anti-rebound bar, we recommend avoiding choosing solely on these features or claims and focusing more on the crash test analysis scores.
+Substantial information about the efficacy of these claims is surprisingly lacking (if intriguing).
+Also, there are no agreed-upon definitions for most of the terms used in the safety seat industry, nor are there universally accepted tests to evaluate any claims or features.
+We feel it is wiser to stick to crash-test data analysis when comparing potential safety, rather than buying into unsupported or unexplained claims.

-We will say that anecdotally speaking, in our tests, those with a load leg or anti-rebound bar generally had lower G forces recorded in their HIC and chest clip sensors.
-However, the Graco SnugRide Lite 35 LX has some of the best crash test results and neither a load leg nor an anti-rebound bar.
-This result proves to us that there is more going on here than apparent safety features highlighted by the manufacturer.
+Anecdotally, in our tests, those with a load leg or anti-rebound bar generally had lower G forces recorded by their HIC and chest clip sensors.
+However, the Graco SnugRide Lite 35 LX has some of the best crash-test results and has neither a load leg nor an anti-rebound bar.
+This result shows that there is more going on here than the apparent safety features highlighted by the manufacturer.
+However, if the crash test results are relatively equal between two potential seats, that would be the moment to consider additional safety features to sway your decision.

 Ease of Installation is Directly Related to Safety

 Crash tests and results are important, but most parents don't know that improper installation and misuse of infant car seats are significant causes of car accident injuries.
-Our conversations with safety engineers at NHTSA emphasized that car seat misuse is a more significant safety issue than the differences between the crash test performance of each seat.
-A study conducted by NHTSA demonstrated that 79% of infant seats exhibited critical misuse, either in the installation of the seat or restraint of the infant.
+Our conversations with safety engineers at NHTSA emphasized that car seat misuse is a more significant safety issue than differences in the crash-test performance of each seat.
+A study conducted by NHTSA demonstrated that 79% of infant seats exhibited critical misuse, either in the installation of the seat or the restraint of the infant.
 A study of 267 families by Portland's top Children's Hospital shows that “95% of parents made at least one error in either the positioning of the infant or installation of the car safety seat.”
 These kinds of mistakes could place their infant at an increased risk of injury in a crash.

 Given the crucial importance of correct installation to keep your baby safe, we strongly encourage you to seek installation help.
 It is vitally important that you install and use your car seat correctly every time with NO exceptions.
 To ensure that your seat is installed correctly, seek advice from a professional car seat inspection technician (it's free!).
 Also, consider consulting an expert when you move the seat to a new vehicle or position.